JosieHong/FIDDLE/README.md

 **F**ormula **ID**entification from tandem mass spectra by **D**eep **LE**arning

-Here is the source code for all the experiments, including the training of FIDDLE, as well as the evaluation and testing of FIDDLE, BUDDY, and SIRIUS.
+The source code for the training and evaluation of FIDDLE, as well as for the inference of FIDDLE using results from SIRIUS and BUDDY, is provided (see detailed commands in `./running_scripts/`).
 A PyPI package and a website-based service for FIDDLE will be available soon.

 ## Set up